-- Leaky Faucets – A sink faucet or a shower head can leak with a prominent steady drip or a hidden leak near the handles or base where the piping connects.
+- Leaky Faucets – A sink faucet or a showerhead can leak with a prominent steady drip or a hidden leak near the handles or base where the piping connects.
 At least once a month, it’s essential to check the parts of each faucet, including beneath the sink where most leaks go unnoticed.

-- Basement Plumbing – For properties with basements or crawl spaces, this is where most of the plumbing runs through the house — normally along the ceiling.
+- Basement Plumbing – For properties with basements or crawl spaces, this is where most of the plumbing runs through the house — normally along with the ceiling.
 For unfinished basements, the possibilities of being infested with pests are high due to significant moisture levels.
-If any of this plumbing starts to leak or develops moist, this will only add to the risk.
+If any of this plumbing starts to leak or develops moisture, this will only add to the risk.
 For completed basements, look for any stains that could signal that there is a leak in one of these pipes.

 - Water Utilizing Appliances – Your washing machine and dishwasher are two appliances that use gallons and gallons of water each they’re used.
-If it’s too old, that has one part that starts to fail, or if there’s a blockage in the water line, a leak can happen at any moment.
+If it’s too old, that has one part that starts to fail, or if there’s a blockage in the waterline, a leak can happen at any moment.
 Ensure that these appliances are working correctly.
 Contact a professional plumber in Oregon – Bend plumbing, Eugene plumbing, Portland plumbing, Salem plumbing, Washington, and Nevada if either begins to malfunction.

-- Water Heater Maintenance – Similar with dishwashers and washing machines, the water heater is another plumbing fixture that can quickly leak if a part is broken or maintenance isn’t done.
+- Water Heater Maintenance – Similar to dishwashers and washing machines, the water heater is another plumbing fixture that can quickly leak if a part is broken or maintenance isn’t done.
 To prevent having any leaks that could lead to water damage and future pest infestations, have an expert plumber in Washington – Bellevue plumber, Seattle plumber, Spokane plumber, Tacoma plumber, Vancouver plumber, and in Oregon and Nevada to repair and maintain this fixture regularly.

 Seal It Up

 As you examine your fixtures, pipes, and appliances for signs of a leak, guarantee to check the spots where pipes enter the wall.
-Ideally, they should all be SEALED with rubber gaskets, metal plates, foam insulation or some other physical barrier.
+Ideally, they should all be SEALED with rubber gaskets, metal plates, foam insulation, or some other physical barrier.
 If you ever find gaps, that’s just one more way invasive insects can get into your property.